devajmeireles/fraction/docs/using.md

 ## File Map

-Since _Fraction for Laravel_ actions are executed by functions - there is no namespace, to speed up performance, a specific directory is mapped, by default: `App/Actions`.
+Since _Fraction_ actions are executed by functions - there is no namespace, to speed up performance, a specific directory is mapped, by default: `App/Actions`.
 However, you can change this directory by publishing the configuration file:

 ```bash
 php artisan vendor:publish --tag=fraction-config